White flower and a note to forgive yourself

 • Forgive yourself.

-• Write yourself an apology note.
+• Write yourself a sincere apology note.

 • (Re-) Commit yourself to God and stay in His presence daily.